cgabriel5/nodecliac/README.md

 - Depending how complex an `.acmap` is, sometimes placeholders might be needed.
 - Placeholder syntax:
-  - Begin with `--p#` and is followed by a fixed number of hexadecimal characters.
+  - Begin with `--p#` and are followed by a fixed number of hexadecimal characters.
   - **Example**: `--p#d2eef1`
-- **Note**: They are used internally to speed up reading `.acdef` files.
+- **Note**: They are used internally to speed up reading, what would be otherwise large, `.acdef` files.

 </details>